m-aparna/Green-Buddy/README.md

 - **Flask:** A WSGI web application framework for Python.
 It is used to build websites using python.
 We chose this because of its efficient and beginner-friendly ability to create good-looking websites, easy integration with Databases and smooth handling of requests from users.

    `pip install flask`

   **NOTE** - Installing flask automatically installs some other dependencies we have used in the project (jinja2 and werkzeug)

+         from flask import Blueprint, render_template, request, flash, json, jsonify, redirect, url_for

 - **Flask login:** Flask-Login provides user session management for Flask.
 It handles the common tasks of logging in, logging out, and remembering your users' sessions over extended periods of time.